Azure/iotedge-lorawan-starterkit/docs/user-guide/scalability.md

 a particular message.
 This LNS is then given an edge for future message processing for that device by a configurable amount.
-This allows the owning gateway to keep the connection open and keep processing messages without having to fight for the connection from other LNS's.
-LNS's that do not own the connection, never open it (unless for occasional cache refreshes).
+This allows the owning gateway to keep the connection open and keep processing messages without having to fight for the connection from other LNSes.
+LNSes that do not own the connection, never open it (unless for occasional cache refreshes).

 This allows us to have a high percentage of single connection management